krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 As it turns out, the problem is twofold:

-1. By default, regular expressions are matched greedily.
+1. By default, the match characters for `*` (zero or more), `+` (one or more), and `?` (zero or one) are matched greedily.
 If we look at the [Python documentation](https://docs.python.org/3/library/re.html#regular-expression-syntax), we see:

     > `*?`, `+?`, `??`
     >
     > The `'*'`, `'+'`, and `'?'` quantifiers are all greedy; they match as much text as possible.
 Sometimes this behaviour isn’t desired; if the RE `<.*>` is matched against `<a> b <c>`, it will match the entire string, and not just `<a>`.
 Adding ? after the quantifier makes it perform the match in non-greedy or minimal fashion; as few characters as possible will be matched.
 Using the RE `<.*?>` will match only `<a>`.

-    The problem is the `((\n*.*\n*)*)` part - by repeating a newline-sandwiched pattern greedily, it leads to exponential runtime on strings with many newlines, as the engine tries every possible way to match newlines.
+    The problem is the expression `((\n*.*\n*)*)` - by repeating a newline-sandwiched pattern greedily, it leads to exponential runtime on strings with many newlines, as the engine tries every possible way to match newlines.

-    This is known as catastrophic backtracking.
+    This is known as *catastrophic backtracking*.
 The regex engine matches as far as it can initially with a greedy subpattern, then backtracks trying every possible matching combination before failing.

 2. We were passing the [`re.DOTALL`](https://docs.python.org/3/library/re.html#re.DOTALL) flag when evaluating the regex.
 This flag makes the `.` character in regex match newlines.
 This further exacerbated the problem by including newlines surrounded by newlines as part of the match criteria!